Date: 17-21 October 2022

 Attendance to the school requires a symbolic registration fee which will go entirely to the NUCLIO Trust programme to help students from developing countries to pursue university studies.

-The registration fee is: 10 €.
+The registration fee is 10 €.

 Payment instructions will be sent to applicants once the registration form has been completed and their participation has been accepted.

-Deadline for the payment is October 14.
+The deadline for the payment is October 14.